henriquehermes/Netflix-Redesign/README.md

 ## How to login

-You can login in App with two different users:
+You can log in to the app with two different users:

 ```
 email: marcela@email.com